-The Community Trigger gives victims of persistent anti-social behaviour (ASB) and hate incidents the right to ask for a multi-agency review of their case.
+The Community Trigger gives victims of persistent anti-social behaviour (ASB) the right to ask for a multi-agency review of their case.

 If the threshold for Community Trigger is met, a case review will be undertaken by relevant agencies to consider what action has previously been taken and decide whether there are additional actions that can be taken to reduce the ASB.

 Agencies will share information relevant to the case and take joined up problem solving approach to find a solution for the victim.

 - Three separate anti-social behaviour incidents have been reported within the last six months

 - The Community trigger must be submitted within a month of the last incident, and where it is considered that ‘no action’ has been taken

 - The reported problems have not been acknowledged i.e. no one has contacted the victim to advise what action would be taken